TakLee96/alpha_gomoku/README.md

 - The old-version AI might be a bit slow, but it's not too bad
 - The website can also read a history JSON object and display an old game, like `[(7, 7), (9, 6), ...]`

-# Past problems
+# Potential Improvements

-- Once winning strategy is found, can cache responses with a Trie
+- Cache winning strategy with Trie
+- Fine tune parameters
-- Can still improve action picking heuristic
+  + Design action picking weights
-- Not intelligent enough during open status
+  + Tune evaluation weights
+  + Tune hyperparams: `maxDepth`, `maxBigDepth`, `bigDepthThreshold`, `branch`
-- Still might have redundant calculation
+- Reduce redundant calculation
-- Could apply adversarial reinforcement learning
+- Parallel computing